“Bogus Bullet Theory Dream” by Dan Grossman

 But not for King who replied, “I’ve been to the

-mountaintop and I’ve seen his shit-stained mouth.”
+mountaintop and I’ve seen his shit-stinking mouth.”